erizov/Professor/semester_15/lecture_106_nosql_advanced_topics/nosql_data_modeling/README.md

 ### Comprehension

 1. Can you explain how Nosql Data Modeling works in your own words?
-2. What is the key insight or technique that makes Nosql Data Modeling efficient?
+2. What is the key insight or technique thatContentes Nosql Data Modeling efficient?

 ### Analysis